bzzoiro/repsolluzygas/README.md

 ### This component only works on HA 0.96 and later.

-# Custom component for Tydom / Delta Dore
+# Custom component for Repsol Luz y Gas
-A platform which allows you to interact with the Delta Dore Thermostast.
+A platform which allows you to get data from Repsol Luz y Gas website.

 ## Know Limitations
 - This component is limited to 1 house - MultiHouses is not working